 “Most people don’t realize that betta are tropical fish,” Dr. Keller explains.
 Their tank needs to be kept within a distinct range of 76°F to 81°F. Owners should measure the tank temperature with a thermometer.
 Because most homes are kept at a lower temperature, an in-tank water heater will be needed to maintain the temperature.

 The type of water used in the tank matters too.
 Tap water contains harmful chemicals, such as chlorine and chloramine, and sometimes heavy metals.
-These chemicals can cause immunosuppression or make the fish very sick.
+These chemicals can cause immunosuppression or make the bettas very sick.

 “If tap water is used in the tank, it is recommended to use a dechlorinating product and test for heavy metals,” Dr. Keller explains.
 An alternative to tap water is bottled water, which is free of these harmful chemicals.
 However, distilled water should not be used as it lacks vital minerals that are important for fish health.